-1. Size the unit appropriately to the space to be conditioned; oversized systems negatively impact unit performance.
-Additionally, it's recommended to limit installation to 1:1 indoor to outdoor unit systems to maximize system efficiency.

-- 2. Contractor is highly encouraged to provide customer education that includes the following: - General unit operation to include: - " Set the fan speed option to AUTO.
+- 1. Size the unit appropriately to the space to be conditioned; oversized systems negatively impact unit performance.
+Additionally, it's recommended to limit installation to 1:1 indoor to outdoor unit systems to maximize system efficiency. - 2.
+Contractor is highly encouraged to provide customer education that includes the following: - General unit operation to include: - " Set the fan speed option to AUTO.
 The AUTO setting automatically adjusts the fan speed in order to maximize efficiency.
 Choose AUTO over any other fixed-speed setting, including QUIET, LOW, MEDIUM or HIGH. - " HEAT or COOL.
 The AUTO operation mode does not provide the most efficient or comfortable setting.
 (Please note: the operation mode is different from the fan speed.) - " Let the DHP heat or cool the main living space instead of wall heaters or baseboards in the winter or portable AC in the summer.
-Using the DHP properly and as the default system will increase its costand energy-saving capabilities. - " Clean the air filters as recommended in the owner's manual.
-Regularly clear any debris that has accumulated around the outdoor unit, too. - " Awareness around temperature reading not matching actual temperature in space and location of unit thermostat (remote, head, etc.). - " General guidance on limiting use of supplementary heat in spaces served by DHP to increase cost and energy savings. - 3.
+Proper use will increase the effectiveness of the DHP's energy efficiency capabilities. - " Clean the air filters as recommended in the owner's manual.
+Regularly clear any debris that has accumulated around the outdoor unit, too. - " Awareness that the temperature shown on the remote is the desired temperature (setting), not the actual temperature. - " General guidance on limiting use of supplementary heat in spaces served by DHP to increase energy savings. - 3.
 A drain pan heater can prevent defrost discharge from freezing inside the outdoor unit and is recommended in extreme climates.